 Campus Arboretum Commemorative Tree

-Unfortunately, this tree sustained heavy damage during high winds in August 2019 and had to be removed.
-Plans are in place to replace the tree.
+Unfortunately, the original tree sustained heavy damage during high winds in August 2019 and had to be removed.
+It was replaced in the fall of 2019 with a new Ulmus americana 'Valley Forge'.